gotchoices/MyCHIPs/doc/sim-docker.md

   ./simdock dropdb all            #Drop all databases (run this prior to a restore) ./simdock restore all profile1  #Restore all DB's from a folder called profile1
 ```

+## Simulator in Production Mode
+This mode is experimental.
+It allows the docker containers to run without accessing the local source code.
+This is one step toward facilitating larger-scale simulations in the cloud.

+In this mode, it is not necessary to have a node_modules (npm install) in the main repo directory.
+Each of the docker containers will have its own such resource.

+Note that the version of software running in production containers will be whatever was present when the docker images were first built.
+If you update to a later version of the repository, you may want to remove the mychips docker containers and let them get rebuilt with the current version.

 ## Development on Modeler 3 with Typescript
 Simdock should be capable of running with modeler versions 2 or 3.